malewins/SEQing/README.md

 ```
 python validator.py some_gene_annotation_file -desc description_file
 ```
-Here description_file should be a tab separated csv file containing the following columns and header:
+Here description_file should be a tab separated csv file without a header line containing 3 columns which are expected in the following order:
 ```
-ensembl_gene_id	description	external_gene_name	gene_biotype
+gene_id	description	gene_name
 ```
 For this option the program only takes a single file.